A Love Letter to the Peggy’s Point Lighthouse

 Located approximately 30 miles from Halifax, which is the capital of the province, the tiny fishing village is home to less than 50 year-round residents.
 But on any given day in summer or fall, that population swells dramatically.
 All arrive by tour bus, bike or car to see that iconic lighthouse.
 With visitors scurrying atop the massive boulders, known as glacial erratics, it looks for all the world like a huge anthill!

-It’s almost impossible to capture a view of the lighthouse on a nice summer day without people in your viewfinder, either posing for selfies with the lighthouse in the background, or just standing there, taking in the dramatic seacoast and rugged beauty.
+It’s almost impossible to capture a view of the Peggy’s Point Lighthouse on a nice summer day without people in your viewfinder, either posing for selfies with the lighthouse in the background, or just standing there, taking in the dramatic seacoast and rugged beauty.

 Built in 1868, the original wooden lighthouse was replaced by the current structure in 1915.
 It is perched atop the rocky shores, where the waves of the Atlantic Ocean crash nonstop.
 The rocks below the lighthouse are known as the “black rocks,” as they are constantly awash with the powerful waves that have been known to sweep many an unsuspecting visitor into the cold waters of St. Margarets Bay.
 Some are lucky enough to be rescued but others are not.
 There are signs everywhere reminding people of the dangers: “Keep off the black rocks!”